Hope Christian School reopens with in-person learning

 ALBUQUERQUE, N.M.
 (KRQE) – While Albuquerque Public Schools continue online learning, one private school welcomed students back to the classroom on Monday as students at Hope Christian School started in-person classes.
 The school says it’s following the state’s Public Health Order and it’s taking safety precautions.
-Parents KRQE News 13 spoke to were excited about the decision.
+Parents were excited about the decision.

 “I think that it’s just a really good thing and I think all kids need to get back into school and there are safe ways to do it and I think other schools can follow suit,” said parent Melissa Otero.
-KRQE News 13 crews saw staff checking students’ temperatures before they entered the building.
+Staff was seen checking students’ temperatures before they entered the building.

 The school is requiring masks and is giving students a safe, socially-distanced learning space by turning one classroom into two.